canonical/snapd/README.md

 If a test hangs, you can enable verbose mode:

-   go test -gocheck.vv
+   go test -v -gocheck.vv

-(or a single -v).
+(or -gocheck.v for less verbose output).

 ### Dependencies handling